3-manifolds/SnapPy/doc_src/installing.rst

   sage -python -m easy_install snappy

-and as of December 2013 the version of Sage on the `SageMathCloud
+Alternatively, SageMath on the `SageMathCloud
 <https://cloud.sagemath.com/>`_ has SnapPy preinstalled!

-If you previously installed SnapPy into Sage and want to upgrade SnapPy to the latest version, do::
+If you previously installed SnapPy into SageMath and want to upgrade SnapPy to the latest version, do::

   sage -pip install --no-binary :all: --upgrade --no-deps  plink spherogram FXrays decorator snappy